akmn35/new.dist/README.md

 #> [1] 0.4749088
 ```

-`puigd` Distribution function for the Unit Inverse Gaussian Distribution
+`puigd` Distribution function for the Unit Inverse Gaussian distribution
 with mean (mu) and scale (lambda) parameters.

 ``` r